 Availability (by office location):

-Insurance: As a Licensed Marriage & Family Therapist and Clinical Supervisor a majority of insurance companies will reimburse for a portion of my services as an Out of Network Provider.
+Insurance: As a Licensed Marriage and Family Therapist a majority of insurance companies will reimburse for a portion of my services as an Out of Network Provider.
 Please consult with your insurance provider as to whether they specifically cover individuals, marriage & couples, adults and adolescents.

 Receipts/Statements: In the event you require a receipt for services rendered, I will provide either a printed or digital receipt for personal use, insurance reimbursement, Flex Spending Accounts (FSA), and Health Savings Accounts (HSA).